nsmryan/RustRoguelike/README.md

 on movement, use of space, stealth, and some resource management.

+Some unusual aspects that make this game interesting:

+    * Intertile walls- walls that are between two tiles instead of within a tile
+    * A varied movement system which allows slow sneaking movement, normal walking, and running, each with different levels of visibility, levels of noise, movement distance, and capabilities (such as jumping over short walls while running).
+    * A stealth system based on noise level and visiblilty, with various factors effecting LoS.
+    * Unusual classes like 'clockwork', 'monolith', 'grass', or 'heirophant' with their own unique skills.
+    * A control scheme designed around simplicity and immediacy, while also providing a high level of information to the player to allow careful consideration of their moves.

 ## Building

 This is tested on Windows and Linux.
 On Linux (and on a Mac, although